MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Import-LocalizedData.md

 ### -UICulture

 Specifies an alternate UI culture.
 The default is the value of the `$PsUICulture` automatic variable.
 Enter a UI culture in `<language>-<region>` format, such as `en-US`, `de-DE`, or `ar-SA`.

 The value of the **UICulture** parameter determines the language-specific subdirectory (within the base directory) from which `Import-LocalizedData` gets the `.psd1` file for the script.

 The cmdlet searches for a subdirectory with the same name as the value of the **UICulture** parameter or the `$PsUICulture` automatic variable, such as `de-DE` or `ar-SA`.
-If it cannot find the directory, or the directory does not contain a `.psd1` file for the script, it searches for a subdirectory with the name of the language code, such as de or ar.
-If it cannot find the subdirectory or `.psd1` file, the command fails and the data is displayed in the default language specified in the script.
+If it can't find the directory, or the directory doesn't contain a `.psd1` file for the script, it searches for a subdirectory with the name of the language code, such as de or ar.
+If it can't find the subdirectory or `.psd1` file, the command fails and the data is displayed in the default language specified in the script.

 ```yaml
 Type: System.String